March Madness Upsets: How to Spot Them with These Integral Trends

 4. Finding #1 and #2 Seeds Ripe for an Upset

-There have been just five #1 and #2 seeds that have been upset since 2001.
-(All of those came in the last seven tournaments.)
+There have been just six #1 and #2 seeds that have been upset since 2001.
+(All of those came in the last eight tournaments.)
 These teams don’t share any single trait in common (apart from the losing), but there are a couple of things that stand out.

 #1 & #2 Seeds That Suffered 1st-Round Upsets

 |Year||Team||KP Off.
 Rank||KP Def.
 Rank||KP Tempo Rank|

 |2021||#2 Ohio State||4th||82nd||251st|

 When trying to identify a #1 or #2 seed that’s vulnerable, look for a team that is considerably weaker at one end of the court and plays slowly.

 The reason why slow-tempo teams are more prone to upsets is pretty simple; a slower tempo means fewer possessions, and the fewer possessions there are in a game, the greater the likelihood that a less talented team will be able to play to the level of a high-caliber opponent.

 To put it another way, it reduces the number of opportunities for the better team to be better.

 It’s not every year that a #1 or #2 seed has an offense/defense that ranks relatively low compared to its top-seeded brethren.
 But when you see one that does, take a longer look at their matchup in the first round, especially if it’s a team that plays at a plodding pace.